cornerstonian/configure-ad/README.md

 - Step 4: Create an Admin and Normal User Account in AD
 - Step 5: Join Client-1 to the domain (mydomain.com)
 - Step 6: Setup Remote Desktop for non-administrative users on Client-1
-- Step 7: Create a bunch of additional users and attempt to log into client-1 with one of the users
+- Step 7: Create 10,000 users with Powershell ISE and attempt to log into client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>